redis/redis-doc/topics/modules-api-ref.md

 This function is not thread safe, and must be executed within the context of a command or thread safe context.

+## `RedisModule_GetClientCertificate`

+    RedisModuleString *RedisModule_GetClientCertificate(RedisModuleCtx *ctx, uint64_t client_id);

+Return the X.509 client-side certificate used by the client to authenticate this connection.

+The return value is an allocated RedisModuleString that is a X.509 certificate encoded in PEM (Base64) format.
+It should be freed (or auto-freed) by the caller.

+A NULL value is returned in the following conditions:

+- Connection ID does not exist
+- Connection is not a TLS connection
+- Connection is a TLS connection but no client ceritifcate was used

 ## `RedisModule_CreateDict`